Lake / Backwaters | Nature

 At a distance of 41 km from Chiplun, and 86 km from Satara, Koyna Dam is a rubble-concrete dam situated at Koyna Nagar in the Satara district of Maharashtra.
 Nestled in the Western Ghats, it is one of the largest dams in Maharashtra, and among the top places to visit in Chiplun.

+Koyna Dam was constructed on Koyna River, a major tributary of Krishna River.
 The construction of this dam was completed in 1963 and is amongst the chief civil engineering projects built after the independence of India.
 The catchment area of the Koyna Dam blocks up the Koyna River and creates the Shivsagar Lake, which is roughly 50 km long.
 The spillway of the dam is located at the center and it has 6 radial gates.
-The dam plays a vital role of flood controlling in monsoon season.
+The dam plays a vital role in flood controlling in monsoon season.

 Boating is available at the dam and is a prime activity for tourists here.